2019 Halle synagogue shooting: Legal proceedings

-On 11 October 2019, during a court hearing in front of the investigating judge of the Federal Court of Justice, Balliet confessed to the crime and also confirmed a right-wing extremist, antisemitic motive.
+On 11 October 2019, during a court hearing in front of the investigating judge of the Federal Court of Justice in Karlsruhe, Balliet confessed to the crime and also confirmed a right-wing extremist, antisemitic motive.
 His lawyer confirmed the confession.
-According to investigators, Balliet hoped to inspire others to perpetrate similar right-wing extremist and anti-Semitic acts.
+According to investigators, Balliet hoped to inspire others to perpetrate similar right-wing extremist and antisemitic acts.
 On 21 April 2020, German prosecutors announced they had filed charges against Balliet, including two charges of murder, attempted murder of 68 people, incitement, bodily harm, and predatory extortion.

-Balliet was sent from Saxony-Anhalt to the Federal Court of Justice, (Bundesgerichtshof) in Karlsruhe.
+Balliet was sent from Saxony-Anhalt to the Federal Court of Justice.
 The court appointed local lawyer Hans-Dieter Weber as Balliet's defence counsel.
 At their first meeting Balliet asked Weber if he was Jewish, and when the lawyer said no, responded, "Even if you were a Jew, I would not reject you now."
 Weber said that by recording the crime, Balliet had himself provided evidence.
 Asked about possible role models for his crime, Balliet said, he was "aware of" and "followed" major assassinations, as well as the 2011 Norway attacks and the Christchurch mosque shootings; he denied that he had been motivated by these crimes.
+However during his trial, Balliet said the attack had been inspired by Brenton Tarrant, the far-right gunman who had killed 51 Muslims at two mosques in Christchurch, New Zealand in March of the same year.

 On 21 December 2020, the Higher Regional Court of Naumburg sentenced Balliet to life imprisonment with subsequent preventive detention, the highest possible sentence in German law, and deemed the defendant to have a severe gravity of guilt, which effectively ruled out a release after 15 years in prison.